A dashboard in the FullStory app showing session replay metrics and rage clicks

 Another benefit of replay tools with segmentation is you can isolate a set of users—say your power users or users in a certain geography—and export lists for email marketing campaigns or other marketing strategies.

-Tools like FullStory also provide the ability to build marketing funnels based on the combination of any number of user- or event-based search criteria.
+Tools like Fullstory also provide the ability to build marketing funnels based on the combination of any number of user- or event-based search criteria.

-FullStory and session replay: The keys to building a more effective web experience
+Fullstory and session replay: The keys to building a more effective web experience

-FullStory's powerful platform gives you the power to know your customer's digital experience.
-And when it comes to session replay, FullStory is best-in-class.
-Here's how FullStory measures up against the 10 criteria for evaluation below.
+Fullstory's powerful platform gives you the power to know your customer's digital experience.
+And when it comes to session replay, Fullstory is best-in-class.
+Here's how Fullstory measures up against the 10 criteria for evaluation below.

 Search, segment, and filter

-FullStory indexes all user sessions and can be searched for events, users, date & time constraints, clicked elements, URLs, time, location, CSS selectors, and countless other web elements, all of which can be stacked to allow for highly specific segmentation of users based on behavior.
+Fullstory indexes all user sessions and can be searched for events, users, date & time constraints, clicked elements, URLs, time, location, CSS selectors, and countless other web elements, all of which can be stacked to allow for highly specific segmentation of users based on behavior.

 Language and code capabilities